yevhenradchenko/bamboohr-parser/README.md

 ### Pay attentions to all places what you need to change is case off adding new fields:

-- Add new field's to:
+- Add new field's to :
 ```python
 class EmployeeData(Base):
 ```